Hanhpt23/SilVar/README.md

 - [MiniGPT](https://github.com/Vision-CAIR/MiniGPT-4)
 - [Whisper](https://github.com/openai/whisper)
 - [Llama](https://huggingface.co/meta-llama/Llama-3.1-8B)
-- I also extend my gratitude to my friends, Le Duc Khai and Nguyen Ngoc Son, for their valuable feedback.
+- We also extend our gratitude to our friends, Le Duc Khai and Nguyen Ngoc Son, for their valuable feedback.

 ## Citation